kyma-project/telemetry-manager/docs/user/03-traces.md

 ![Distributed tracing](./assets/traces-intro.drawio.svg)

+The Telemetry module provides a trace gateway for the shipment of traces of any container running in the Kyma runtime.

+You can configure the trace gateway with external systems using runtime configuration with a dedicated Kubernetes API (CRD) named TracePipeline.
+The Trace feature is optional.
+If you don't want to use it, simply don't set up a TracePipeline.

 ## Prerequisites

 For the recording of a distributed trace, every involved component must propagate at least the trace context.
 For details, see [Trace Context](https://www.w3.org/TR/trace-context/#problem-statement).